foxbunny/duckweed/README.md

 # Composition

-For our discussion of this topic, we'll call the model-actions-views triplet a 'model'.
-Although the usual pattern is to have models that are saved in a physical JavaScript model, they don't need to be colocated in a single file.
-The 'model' we talk about is simply a concept of having related models, actions, and views.
+For our discussion of this topic, we'll call the model-actions-views triplet a *module*.
+Although the usual pattern is to have modules that are saved in a physical JavaScript module, they don't need to be colocated in a single file.
+The module we talk about is simply a concept of having related models, actions, and views.

 In Duckweed applications, models, actions, and views, are composed separately.
-We group related models, actions, and views in modules, and we treat modules as a unit of reusable code.
+We group related models, actions, and views in modules, and we treat modules as a unit of reusable interface--like components in component-based architectures.

 A common theme in the composition pattern discussed here is that children generally don't know anything about the parent.
 All modules should be designed